 Lab Dogs & Cats

-The U.S. Environmental Protection Agency made an historic decision to eliminate all chemical testing on mammals by 2035, and to immediately begin the transition to more modern and effective methods.
+In September 2019, the U.S. Environmental Protection Agency made an historic decision to eliminate all chemical testing on mammals by 2035, and to immediately begin the transition to more modern and effective methods.

 This Fund has been working with White Coat Waste Project on a multi-pronged campaign to end taxpayer-funded animal experiments and retire the subject animals to homes or sanctuaries.